MicrosoftDocs/win32/desktop-src/InputMsg/wm-pointerleave.md

 ---
 title: WM\_POINTERLEAVE message
-description: Sent to a window when a pointer leaves detection range over the window (hover) or when a pointer moves outside the boundaries of the window. ms.assetid: '3bdc37da-227c-4be1-bf0b-99704b8c1322'
+description: Sent to a window when a pointer leaves detection range over the window (hover) or when a pointer moves outside the boundaries of the window. ms.assetid: 3bdc37da-227c-4be1-bf0b-99704b8c1322
+keywords:
-keywords: ["WM_POINTERLEAVE message Input Messages and Notifications"]
+- WM_POINTERLEAVE message Input Messages and Notifications
 topic_type:
 - apiref
 api_name: